 Safety and Durability

 Beyond its aesthetic appearance, new stucco exteriors are beneficial in a variety of other ways, perhaps most prominently, when it comes to the safety and durability sectors.
-Fire resistance is a good trait for any home exterior to have, especially when in close proximity to other buildings or trees from which fire could spread.
+Fire resistance is a good trait for any home exterior, especially when close to other buildings or trees from which fire could spread.
 A 1-inch thick layer of stucco can prevent fire from spreading to the other side for 1 hour.
 Not only will that help keep those inside safe, but it will keep the interior of your home relatively unharmed while the fire is being extinguished.

 Beyond fire resistance, stucco also resists both the changing of the seasons and rot.
 New stucco installations are flexible and can resist the heating and cooling caused by the changing of the seasons throughout the year.
 Stucco achieves this by expanding and contracting based on the ambient temperatures so that cracks don’t form on the surface.
 As for rot resistance, a stucco exterior is installed properly with a weep screed, the moisture that can accumulate within the wall is able to flow out the bottom rather than become trapped.
 Further, air is able to get into the wall to dry out any remaining moisture.
 Thanks to both of these processes, internal rotting can be avoided.